pingcap/tidb/docs/design/2022-04-15-multi-schema-change.md

 }
 ```

 In this way, we pack multiple schema changes into one job.
-Just like any other jobs, it enters the DDL job queue stored in TiKV and waits for a suitable worker to pick it up.
+Just like any other jobs, it enters the DDL job queue stored in the storage, waits for a suitable worker to pick it up and handle it.

 In normal cases, the worker executes the sub-jobs one by one serially as if they are plain jobs.
 However, the thing gets complex in abnormal cases.